 The FCC’s new rules will also require that the recorded message include an automated opt-out mechanism.
 Current FCC rules do not require an automated opt-out mechanism in the prerecorded message that is required to be played for any “abandoned call”.
 Any telemarketing call placed using an autodialer that is answered by a person and not connected to a live operator within two seconds is considered “abandoned” under FCC rules.
 Current rules on abandoned calls require a recorded message be immediately played stating the name of the business on whose behalf the call was placed, that the call was for telemarketing purposes, and a telephone number at which the called party may assert a do-not-call request.

 The FCC has announced October 16th, 2013, as the effective date for its new rules requiring businesses to obtain prior express written consent from consumers before calling them with prerecorded telemarketing robocalls or before using an autodialer to call their wireless numbers with telemarketing messages or text messages.
 The FCC also announced January 14th, 2013, as the effective date for its new rule requiring that prerecorded telemarketing messages must include an automated op-out mechanism.
 November 15th, 2012, is the effective date for the new rule matching FCC rules on measurement of the abandoned call rate with changes adopted by the Federal Trade Commission (FTC) in 2008 and requiring the recorded message played for an abandoned call to include an automated opt-out mechanism.

 Internet Marketing Concerns

 The new rules could cause marketers and businesses to potentially alter some “offer paths.”
 A conservative approach to compliance would entail including an opt-in notice at the top of the transaction.
 Another approach is to simply include a checkbox of acceptance right before some required information field in the offer form.
-But, the laws are still new and have not been interpreted.
+But, the laws are still new and have not been interpreted by an adjudicatory body.